 Due to Covid restrictions Taney Coffee Shop will remain closed for the foreseeable future.
 However, Yvonne and her helpers would like to continue to provide goods on request.
 Cakes & brown bread will be available from 14th Sept.
 Also they will take orders for soup & sandwiches.
 These can be delivered in the Dundrum & surrounding areas.
 Please contact Yvonne 087 232 9557 to place an order & give the date & time for delivery or collection.
 We look forward to your custom.
 We will be offering this service every Monday, Wednesday & Friday.

 We value the Ministry of those who read the Scripture readings and lead the Intercessions at the Sunday morning services.
 If you would be interested in joining this group, please contact the Parish Office (01-2985491) as we have some vacancies at present.

 The clergy would appreciate being told if parishioners are in hospital, going into hospital, are being transferred or if they have been discharged, and will be pleased to offer pastoral support.
 Please understand that the clergy are not automatically informed when parishioners are admitted to hospital.

 We have a number of Parishioners who would dearly love to attend Sunday Services, and who require transport.
 If you feel in any way that you could offer to collect one or two of these parishioners it would be very much appreciated.
 Please contact the parish office or one of the clergy if you can assist.

-The clergy now operate a designated emergency telephone number it is: 083 477 1673.
+On-call telephone number.
+The clergy now operate a designated emergency telephone number: 083 477 1673.

 This number may be called in case or cases of pastoral emergency only, should there be no reply from the parish office or clergy numbers.